-A WOMAN, HER WOODWORKING PROJECTS AND A BLOG.
+A WOMAN, HER WOODWORKING PROJECTS.
 I HOPE YOU FIND USEFUL INFORMATION HERE.
+Ps.
+You'll likely find some leather working here as well.
+See @sheworkswood or @sheworksleather on Instagram

 The top looks great and I like your clamping system.
 I have not switched to parallel clamps yet but from all the pictures and comments they appear to be the way to go.